 - That’s equivalent to the emissions produced driving 15.14 KM in a modern car.

-- Slice the onion and leak, heat the oil in a pan and add both.
-Fry for about 5 minutes or until see-through.
+- Heat the olive oil in a large saucepan over a medium head.
+Add all the onion, leek and garlic.
+Fry for about 3 minutes or until see-through.

-- De-skin and finely chop the tomatoes, if you are using fresh ones.
-Crush the garlic and shred the basil - reserving a little for garnish.
-Add the tomatoes, basil, garlic, lentils and 500ml of water into the pan.
-Season to taste an leave to simmer for around 40 minutes, or until the lentils are soft.
+- Add the tomatoes into the pan, cover and cook for 10 minutes.
+Next pour in the lentils, basil and 500ml of water into the pan.
+Season to taste and leave to simmer for around 25 minutes, or until the lentils are soft.

 - Dice the bread into small pieces, removing any hard crusts.
 Remove the tomato soup from the heat and mix in the bread, leave for around 5 minutes.
 Then gently mash the soup, softening the bread.
 Add more water if you feel the soup is too thick.